-PIC/S and FDA require companies to conduct GMP audit(s) of suppliers, ideally through direct visiting of the manufacturing premises of the supplier, to evaluate their compliance at every stage of manufacturing and/or supply including the production, testing and quality assurance testing of the products.
+PIC/S, FDA and ISO require companies to conduct GMP audit(s) of suppliers, ideally through direct visiting of the manufacturing premises of the supplier, to evaluate their compliance at every stage of manufacturing and/or supply including the production, testing and quality assurance testing of the products.

 In practice, this also means that it is possible to reduce full identity testing of materials if an audit has been conducted on the site of the manufacturer of the starting material.

 Additionally, if your products are being manufactured by a contract manufacturer then the PIC/S GMP code specifies:

 “The Contract Giver is responsible for assessing the competence of the Contract Acceptor to carry out successfully the work required and for ensuring by means of the contract that the principles and Guidelines of GMP as interpreted in this Guide are followed.”

 It is your responsibility to ensure that your suppliers’ manufacturing processes meet the appropriate standards and regulations.